 Input field Description Name Specify a name for the VPN user group.
 Description Optional: Enter additional information on the VPN user group object for internal use.
 Tags Optional: From the drop-down list, select the desktop tags that you want to assign to the VPN user group.
-For more information, see Desktop Tags on page 89.
-Color Select the color to be used for this object on the desktop.
+For more information, see Desktop Tags on page 97.

+Input field Description Color Select the color to be used for this object on the desktop.
 User Select the users you want to add to the VPN user group.

-Input field Description The left-hand list displays the users in the group.
+The left-hand list displays the users in the group.
 The right-hand list displays the users available in the system that are not part of the group.
-To add a user to the group, click \checkmark .
-Click \checkmark to add all available users at once.
-To remove a user from the group, click \gt .
-Click \gt to remove all users at once.
+To add a user to the group, click $\prec$ .
+Click $\ll$ to add all available users at once.
+To remove a user from the group, click $>$ .
+Click $\gg$ to remove all users at once.
 Use the Filter field to narrow down the list of users to display only entries that include a certain search string.
-Click 2 to display an unfiltered view of the list of users.
+Click (3) to display an unfiltered view of the list of users.
 Users may belong to several VPN user groups.